nginxinc/kubernetes-ingress/deployments/helm-chart/README.md

 `controller.service.loadBalancerIP` | The static IP address for the load balancer.
 Requires `controller.service.type` set to `LoadBalancer`.  | None
 `controller.service.externalIPs` | The list of external IPs for the Ingress controller service. | [] `controller.serviceAccount.name` | The serviceAccountName of the Ingress controller pods.
-Used for RBAC. | nginx-ingress `controller.serviceAccount.imagePullSecrets.name` | The name of the secret containing docker registry credentials. | None `controller.ingressClass` | A class of the Ingress controller.
+Used for RBAC. | nginx-ingress `controller.serviceAccount.imagePullSecrets` | The names of the secrets containing docker registry credentials. | [] `controller.ingressClass` | A class of the Ingress controller.
 The Ingress controller only processes Ingress resources that belong to its class - i.e. have the annotation `"kubernetes.io/ingress.class"` equal to the class.
 Additionally, the Ingress controller processes Ingress resources that do not have that annotation which can be disabled by setting the "-use-ingress-class-only" flag. | nginx
 `controller.useIngressClassOnly` | Ignore Ingress resources without the `"kubernetes.io/ingress.class"` annotation. | false
 `controller.watchNamespace` | Namespace to watch for Ingress resources.
 By default the Ingress controller watches all namespaces. | ""